formlio/forml/docs/workflow/operator.rst

 ^^^^^^^^^^^^^^^^^^^^^^

 Another option for defining particular operators is reusing third-party implementations that are providing the desired functionality.
-We've already shown how these entities can be easily :ref:`mapped into ForML actors <actor-mapped>`.
+We have already shown how these entities can be easily :ref:`mapped into ForML actors <actor-mapped>`.
 It can, however, be even easier to transparently *auto-wrap* them directly into ForML operators right upon importing.
 This can be achieved using the :func:`wrap.importer <forml.pipeline.wrap.importer>` context manager: